Man goes on trial in Cork for rape of woman who has since died

 He denied three counts of aggravated sexual assault and also denied a sixth charge that when he appeared to be about to commit the offence of rape, he produced a broken wine bottle capable of inflicting serious injury and did so in a manner likely to intimidate the injured party.

-She said the woman gave information to gardaí about the incident but what she said was not admissible as the accused was not present when it was made and she was now deceased and could not be cross-examined so it was now hearsay and could not be presented in court.
+She said the woman gave information to gardaí about the incident but what she said was not admissible as she was now deceased and could not be cross-examined so it was now hearsay and could not be presented in court.

 Ms Fawcett gave an outline of the evidence that the State expects to call in the case, relating how the complainant and the accused had met in Cork city one afternoon in January 2017 and had spent some time together before going to visit an acquaintance living in a rented house.